ACA–VDCA Cricket Stadium: History

 The stadium was established as ACA–VDCA Cricket Stadium in 2003.
 It hosted the first ODI match against Pakistan, in 2005.
 In September 2009, the name of the stadium was changed to Dr. Y. S. Rajasekhara Reddy ACA–VDCA Cricket Stadium by the executive committee of the Andhra Cricket Association.
 After being given Test status in 2015, it hosted its first test match in November 2016, between India and England.
 India won the match by 246 runs.
 The stadium hosted its first T20I in February 2016 between India and Sri Lanka.

 The stadium also hosted few Indian Premier League matches and was the home ground of Deccan Chargers in 2012 and along with Sunrisers Hyderabad in 2015 and also with Mumbai Indians and Rising Pune Supergiants together in 2016.
 2019 Indian Premier League, it was selected to host the Eliminator and Qualifier 2 of the tournament.

 Majority of the Andhra Premier League matches are held since 2022.
 It is the home ground for the IPL team Delhi Capitals in 2024 and 2025 seasons.
-During the 2025 season, in March 2025, the name of the stadium is reverted back to its initial name ACA–VDCA Cricket Stadium.
+During the 2025 season, in March 2025, the name of the stadium is reverted to its initial name ACA–VDCA Cricket Stadium.